 Episcopalians may also reaffirm their baptismal vows as an adult gesture of recommitment or after a long absence from Christian worship or practice.

-The Christian marriage ceremony is a worship service, during which family and friends of the couple seeking to be married “witness and bless” their union before God and God’s church, who seals their union.
-The community of All Saints wishes to support and strengthen marriages whether you are just getting married or are celebrating your 70th anniversary.
-Any couple seeking to be married at All Saints should be an active participant in our worship community.
-Contact - Lois McDonald, at 301-654-2488
+The Christian marriage ceremony is a worship service, during which family and friends of the couple seeking to be married witness and bless their union before God, who seals their union.
+The community of All Saints wishes to support and strengthen marriages; any couple seeking to be married at All Saints should be an active participant in our worship community.

 The death of a member of the Church should be reported as soon as possible to the church, and arrangements for the funeral should be made in consultation with, the Rector.
-Please contact The Rev. Edward Kelaher, Rector, via the office at 301-654-2488.
+Please contact Parish Administrator Lois McDonald or The Rev. BJ Buracker, Interim Rector, via the office at 301-654-2488.